 The Importance of Support

 “What happens between people really counts… In groups that are highly attuned and sensitive to each other, ideas can flow and grow, people don’t get stuck, they don’t waste energy down dead ends.”-Margaret Heffernan

-At the end of the day, being a great leader isn’t determined by results and customers; Being a great leader means caring about your people and encouraging their growth.
-However, caring is shown not only through words, but consistent mindful actions.
+At the end of the day, being a great leader isn’t only determined by KPIs and customers— Being a great leader involves intentionally showing that you care about your people and are invested in their growth.
 Employees who consistently feel cared about feel safe in their environment.
 They know that it’s ok to raise their concerns, ideas, strengths and growth areas, and as a result they’re more productive.

 Also, showing Support impacts employee engagement.
 A Gallup survey about what employees want from their managers notes that “Among employees who strongly agree that they can approach their manager with any type of question, 54% are engaged.
 When employees strongly disagree, only 2% are engaged, while 65% are actively disengaged.”